Conveyor vs alternative Electron tools¶

 - Updates apps in the background even when they're not running.

-- Can deploy straight to the Microsoft Store (saves money because they sign apps for you).
+- Can deploy straight to the Microsoft Store (saves money because MS sign apps for you, in this mode).

-- No special update servers.
+- No special update servers needed.
 Static HTTP / S3 / GitHub Releases are fine.

 - Convenient declarative JSON superset that can include JSON files.

-- Lots of features to make signing easy and simple, including self signing, CSR generation for purchase and so on.
+- Lots of features to make signing easy and simple including self signing, cloud HSMs, CSR generation for purchase and so on.

 Alternative update engines¶